GuusKemperman/GuusKemperman.github.io/_posts/2024-10-07-runtime-reflection.md

 The engine uses the functionality that it needs, e.g., getting and setting fields, without having to use any templates or worry about the implementation details of these classes.
 The best part?
 Some of these MetaTypes may not even represent C\++ classes; they represent **'fictional' types**, types that do not have a C++ equivalent!
 The unified interface for C\++ and fictional types allowed [visual scripts](/blog/visual-scripting) to be seamlessly integrated with the rest of the engine, something that would not have been possible through existing runtime reflection libraries.

-In order to create a interface for both C\++ and fictional types, I designed fictional types to closely mimick how C\++ classes work.
+In order to create an interface for both C\++ and fictional types, I designed fictional types to closely mimick how C\++ classes work.
 A class in C\++ is *mostly* just a buffer, with different offsets representing different subobjects inside that object.

 ![](/img/projects/y2/coral/PlayerLayout.png)